The Tarot Suits in Love Readings

 6 of Cups can denote a soul mate relationship.

 You may have noted that I didn’t include the 3 of Cups among the Minors I like to see in a love and relationship reading.
-That’s because it more often than not seems to address a situation where one or both parties are cheating.
+That’s because it quite often seems to address a situation where one or both parties are cheating.
 On the upside, of course, it can also indicate a celebration of love such as an engagement party or a wedding.
-It really does depend on surrounding cards though.
+It depends on surrounding cards though.

-When there is an abundance of Wands in a relationship Tarot reading, it can indicate a lot of energy but it can also show a clash of strong wills.
+An abundance of Wands in a relationship Tarot reading can indicate a lot of energy but it can also show a clash of strong wills.
 The two main Wands cards I like to see in a love Tarot reading are the Ace of Wands and the 4 of Wands.

 The Ace of Wands is a sign of a healthy libido and the 4 of Wands shows intent to settle down and start a family, especially together with the aforementioned 10 of Cups.

 Three neutral Wands cards that can be for good or bad are the 2 of Wands, 6 of Wands and 8 of Wands.
-The 2 of Wands can signify either a healthy, dynamic relationship or a relationship where lovers are also competing against each other in some way.
+The 2 of Wands can represent either a healthy, dynamic relationship or a relationship where lovers are also competing against each other in some way.
 The 6 of Wands can be a sign of either magnanimity and generosity or one party being utterly selfish.
-The 8 of Wands is often about messages going back and forth – surrounding cards tell you more about the nature of those messages.
+The 8 of Wands is often about messages going back and forth.
+Surrounding cards tell you more about the nature of those messages.

 However, most of the other Wands can be problematic in the relationship.